FAQ (Frequently Asked Questions)

 However, you may like to know that I am ethically required to ensure that you attend for only the minimum number of sessions you need to meet your needs and goals.

-People see counsellors for a variety of reasons, and it is not unusual to come because of some difficulties with a particular experience, such as a birth or loss, and then end up talking about other things too.
+People see counsellors for a variety of reasons, and it is not unusual to come because of some difficulties with a particular experience, such as a relationship issue or loss, and then end up talking about other things too.

 Due to my extensive training, I provide a safe, warm space where you can go at your own pace.
 Some clients are dealing with issues such as depression, anger, bereavement, trauma, relationship problems or family conflicts.
 They may suffer from eating issues, panic attacks, insomnia, stress or anxiety.
 Feelings like sorrow, pain, rejection, confusion or anger may be interfering with their day-to-day lives.